graphite-project/graphite-web/docs/carbon-daemons.rst

   The ``[relay]`` section defines listener host/ports and a ``RELAY_METHOD``

 :doc:`relay-rules.conf </config-carbon>`
-  In ``RELAY_METHOD = rules``, pattern/servers tuples define what servers
-  metrics matching certain regex rules are forwarded to.
+  With ``RELAY_METHOD = rules`` set, pattern/servers tuples in this file define which metrics matching certain regex rules are forwarded to which hosts.

 carbon-aggregator.py